joemoose/psiops/docs/combat.md

 !!! note

-	You **cannot** patch up and recover hit points without medical supplies, such as an IFAK in your basic kit.
+	You **cannot** recover hit points without medical supplies, such as an IFAK in your basic kit.